 Advanced searches put new leads right in front of you.
 Reach out to those people and tell them how you can fix their problem or help them out.

 6. Add Images to Tweets to Increase Retweets

 When you add images to your tweets, you’ll get more shares and clicks than the tweets without images.

 In fact, people are 3 times more likely to engage with tweets that include visual content.

 Make sure only to add compelling images that are relevant and high-quality.

 Never use an image that doesn’t relate to your tweet just for the sake of adding an image.

 If you’re tweeting about a recent blog post, add an image from the article with a link where users can find more information.

 Or, if you want to tweet about a new product or service, include an image that showcases it.

 You may even be running a promotional deal where followers can get discounts.
-Use a tool like Canva to create a simple graphic like this one and add it to your tweet.
+Use a tool like Canva to create a simple graphic (they have dozens of free templates!) and add it to your tweet.